-All members of the campus community are encouraged to report issues of concern directly to campus security and to file an electronic report (https://cm.maxient.com/reportingform.php?EdmondsCC) for review by the CARE Team.
-Any criminal actions or life-threatening emergencies should be reported both to campus security at the contacts listed below, and to local police by calling 911.
+All members of the campus community are encouraged to report issues of concern directly to campus security and to file anelectronic report (https://cm.maxient.com/reportingform.php?EdmondsCQ for review by the CARE Team.
+Any criminal actions or life-threatening emergencies should be reported both to campus security at the contacts listed below, and to loal police by calling 911.

-In the event of a medical emergency or other life-threatening events, call 911 FIRST and immediately notify campus security by calling the on-duty officer at 425.754.0154.
+In the event of a medical emergency or other life-threatening eents, call 911 FIRST and immediately notify campus security by calling the on-duty officer at 425.7\( \)9.0154.

-Campus Security is located at: Edmonds Community College Woodway Hall, Room 214 20200 68th Ave.
+Campus Security is located at: Edmonds College Woodway Hall, Room 214 20200 68th Ave.
 W Lynnwood, WA 98036

-An on-duty security officer can be reached all day and night, every day of the year at 425.754.0154.
-In addition, four blue "talk-a-Phone" emergency call phone towers and nine yellow security call boxes are located outside of buildings, and near parking lots and the bus loop across campus to facilitate speedy contact with an on-duty officer.
-In an emergency, call 911 for emergency medical, fire, and police response.
+An on-duty security officer can be reached all day and night, very day of the year at 425.754.0154.
+In addition, four blue "talk-a-Phone" emergency call phone towers and nine yellow security call boxes are located outside of buildings, and near parking lots and the bu loop across campus to facilitate speedy contact with an on-duty officer.
+In an emergency, call 911 formergency medical, fire, and police response.

-You can also contact Campus Security for non-urgent issues that can wait up to 12 hours for a response by emailing security24.7@edcc.edu.
+You can also contact Campus Security for non-urgent issues that can wait up to 12 hours for a response by emailing security24.7@edmonds.edu.